How it came to a Monitor Gold

 natural horn frequency lower cut off point, leading to previously unheard of low levels of coloration.

-power handling of 20 Watts RMS, a voice coil impedance of 15 Ohms and a crossover point of 1 kHz.
+had a power handling of 20 Watts RMS, a voice coil impedance of 15 Ohms and a crossover point of 1 kHz.

 1940s at 12,000 gauss for the low frequency voice coil and 18,000 gauss for the HF coil.
 (10,000 gauss